NCAlgebra/NC/DOCUMENTATION/MANUAL/Advanced.md

 	a + i**i

-The reason for this behavior is that `Block` effectively evaluates `i` as a *local variable* and then `m` using whatever values are available at the time of evaluation, whereas `Module` only evaluates the symbol `i` which appears *explicitly* in `i + m` and not `m` using the local value of `i = a`.
-This can lead to many surprises when using rules and substitution inside `Module`.
+The reason for this behavior is that `Block` effectively evaluates `i` as a *local variable* and evaluates `m` using whatever values are available at the time of evaluation, whereas `Module` only evaluates the symbol `i` which appears *explicitly* in `i + m` and not `m` using the local value of `i = a`.
+This can lead to many surprises when using rules and substitution inside a `Module`.
 For example:

 	Block[{i = a}, i_ -> i]